-- 1. The persons and their eligible family Members (if any) whose names are on file at the office of the Plan Administrator as being eligible for coverage, have had the required application for coverage accepted and subscription charge received by BCBSGA.
+- 1. The persons and their eligible family Members (if any) whose names are on file at the office of the Plan Administrator as being eligible for coverage, have had the required application for coverage accepted and subscription charge received by Blue Cross and Blue Shield of Georgia, Inc.BCBS.
 These persons are covered under and subject to all the exceptions, limitations, and provisions of said Group Master Contract for the benefits described herein: - 2.
 Benefits will be paid in accordance with the provisions and limitations of the Group Master Contract; and - 3.
-BCBSGA has delivered to the Plan Administrator the Group Master Contract covering certain persons and their eligible family Members (if any) as Members of this Group program.
+Blue Cross and Blue Shield of Georgia, Inc.BCBS has delivered to the Plan Administrator the Group Master Contract covering certain persons and their eligible family Members (if any) as Members of this Group program.

-The Group Master Contract (which includes this Certificate Booklet, the Trust Adoption Agreement executed by each participating Employer, and any amendments or riders) constitutes the entire Contract.
+The Group Master Contract (which includes this Certificate Booklet, the Summary of Benefits and Coverage, the Trust Adoption Agreement executed by each participating Employer, and any amendments or riders) constitutes the entire Contract.
 (The Group Master Contract may be referred to as the "Contract" or the "Plan" in this booklet.
 All rights which may exist arise from and are governed by this Group Master Contract, and this Certificate Booklet does not constitute a waiver of any of the terms.
 The Group Master Contract may be inspected at the office of the Plan Administrator.

 Coverage under this Certificate will be effective and will continue in effect in accordance with the terms, provisions and conditions of the Group Master Contract.
-This Certificate of Coverage replaces and supersedes all Contracts and/or Certificates which may have been issued previously by BCBSGA through the Plan Administrator.
+This Certificate of Coverage replaces and supersedes all Contracts and/or Certificates which may have been issued previously by Blue Cross and Blue Shield of Georgia, Inc.BCBS through the Plan Administrator.